Becoming Immutable: How Ethereum is Made

-Using the estimated coefficients, we perform back-of-the-envelope calculations to quantify the effects.
-Compared to inclusion in a block built by a non-searcher-integrated builder, a swap in the \emph{same} direction as Titan-bot or Rsync-bot is approximately 18\% less likely to execute successfully when included in a block built by Titan or Rsync that also contains a transaction from the corresponding bot.
+Using the estimated coefficients, we perform simple back-of-the-envelope calculations to quantify the economic magnitudes.
+Relative to inclusion in a block built by neither Rsync nor Titan, a swap in the \emph{same} direction as Titan-bot or Rsync-bot is approximately 18\% less likely to execute successfully when included in a block that also contains a transaction from the corresponding bot.
+This estimate is economically relevant because almost all blocks containing transactions from these bots are built by the corresponding builder.
 By contrast, a swap in the \emph{opposite} direction is approximately 1\% more likely to execute successfully under the same conditions.